How to Set Up a Carbon Filter for Ideal Odor Control

 Can-Lite Carbon Filters are the highest-quality grow room air filters available and come in 4" and 6" duct sizes to match your ventilation needs; the filters are sized to fit the fans.

 Black Dog LED has what it takes to make it easy for even inexperienced growers to get started.
-We offer individual grow lights, grow tents up to 10'x10', and indoor grow room supplies like Can-Fans and Can-Lite filters, as well as complete LED grow room kits with footprints ranging from 2'x2½' to 9'x9'.
+We offer individual grow lights, grow tents up to 10'x10', and indoor grow room supplies like Can-Fans and Can-Lite filters, as well as complete LED grow room kits with footprints ranging from 2'x2' to 5'x5'.

 Our website has a comprehensive selection of products for all types and sizes of indoor growing operations.
 You'll also find plenty of information about the benefits of LED grow lighting, too.
-While you're here, take a look at our photo gallery to see for yourself the amazing results you can achieve with Phyto-Genesis Spectrum™ grow lights from Black Dog LED.
+While you're here, take a look at our Grow-Along series videos to see entire grows documented from seed or clone through harvest using our PhytoMAX LED grow lights from Black Dog LED.